canonical/maas-anvil/README.md

     manifest generate    Generates a manifest file.
     refresh              Updates all charms within their current channel.

-  Monitor and debug the cluster:
+  Manage and debug the cluster:
-    cluster list         Lists all nodes in the MAAS Anvil cluster. inspect              Inspects the cluster and reports any issues it finds.
+    cluster list         Lists all nodes in the MAAS Anvil cluster. inspect              Inspects the cluster and reports any issues it finds. juju-login           Logs into the Juju controller used by MAAS Anvil.

-  Manage a deployment:
-    juju-login           Logs into the Juju controller used by MAAS Anvil.
 ```

 ### maas-anvil cluster [OPTIONS] COMMAND [ARGS]...

 ```
   Creates and manages a MAAS Anvil cluster across connected nodes.